Our Mission

 Grasslands Ontario, a division of not-for-profit organization Forests Ontario, provides awareness and support towards creation, enhancement, and maintenance of grassland habitat.

-The creation of a minimum of 4 hectares with a minimum width of 200 meters by planting, seeding or restoring land that currently has no or little value to habit development.
+The creation of a minimum of 4 hectares with a minimum width of 200 meters by planting, seeding or restoring land that currently has no or little value to habitat development.

 Where good or moderate quality grassland habitat exists, and active management is undertaken every 4 years or less to improve grassland habitat quality.